oguzkaganozt/actuation_porting/DEVNOTES.md

 ## NODE
 - implement dds mechanism just like ROS2
 - how to implement diagnostic updater that is already existing in ros2 ?
+- Validate the parameter handling with the native ROS2 nodes
+- Validate node functionality with native ROS2 nodes
+- Validate the timer and callback structure with the native ROS2 nodes

 ## SEQUENCES
 - find a way to access buffers with a sequenced class including eg. trajectory.points